-Sales of capital assets and consumable supplies are not subject to business and occupation tax (B&O) if the seller does not regularly sell this type of property.
-These sales qualify for the "casual or isolated sale" B&O tax deduction.
-However, this does not relieve the seller from the obligation to collect retail sales tax on such sales .
+Sales of capital assets and consumable supplies are retail sales.
+These sales are not subject to business and occupation (B&O) tax if you do not regularly sell this type of property.
+These sales qualify for the "casual sales" B&O tax deduction.
+If you make a casual sale, this sale is subject to retail sales tax.

 Examples of capital assets include: